9632777986/urban-expansion-detection-cnns/README.md

-Using Convolutional Neural Networks To Detect Urban Expansion
+# Urban Expansion Detection using Convolutional Neural Networks

 ## Summary of Project